-Gabbaim: 1st Gabbi - the primary role is to call guests up for Aliyot and sits on the Bima with the Bar/Bat/BMitzvah child during the service.
+Gabbaim: 1st Gabbi - the primary role is to call guests up for Aliyot.
 2nd Gabbi - the primary role is to help with the choreography for the Torah Service.
 The Gabbaim makes sure honor cards are given out to those participating in the service before the service begins.
 A list of Gabbaim is available on page 13.